twelventi/subscription-service-template/README.md

-# subscription-service-template
+# README

-This repo is a template for creating a webservice based on supabase, react, and stripe
+This repo assumes you've gotten your preferred versions of `terraform`, `supabase` and the `gcp` cli installed and configured properly